Asuka period

 The Asuka period (飛鳥時代, Asuka jidai) was a period in the history of Japan lasting from 538 to 710, although its beginning could be said to overlap with the preceding Kofun period.
 The Yamato polity evolved greatly during the Asuka period, which is named after the Asuka region, about 25 km south of the modern city of Nara.

-The Asuka period is characterized by its significant artistic, social, and political transformations, having their origins in the late Kofun period.
-The introduction of Buddhism marked a change in Japanese society.
+The Asuka period is characterized by significant artistic, social and political transformations, which originated earlier during the late Kofun period.
+The introduction of Buddhism and the widespread adoption of Chinese writing system to write Japanese marked a cultural change in Japanese societies.
 The Asuka period is also distinguished by the change in the name of the country from Wa (倭) to Nippon (日本).

 Naming

 The term "Asuka period" was first used to describe a period in the history of Japanese fine-arts and architecture.
 It was proposed by fine-arts scholars Sekino Tadasu (関野貞) and Okakura Kakuzō around 1900.
 Sekino dated the Asuka period as ending with the Taika Reform of 646.
 Okakura, however, saw it as ending with the transfer of the capital to the Heijō Palace of Nara.
 Although historians generally use Okakura's dating, many historians of art and architecture prefer Sekino's dating and use the term "Hakuhō period (白鳳時代)" to refer to the successive period.